posthtml/posthtml-components/examples/src/md/introduction.md

 So the prop `size` is not override since we prepend `computed:` to the attribute, while the prop `title` is override.
 And the prop `items` is merged and not override.
+You can also notice how the `class` attribute is merged with `class` attribute of the first node.
+Let's see in next section more about this.

 ### Attributes

-Your can pass any attributes to your components and this will be added to the first element of your component.
+Your can pass any attributes to your components and this will be added to the first node of your component, or to the node with an attribute named `attributes`.
-By default `class` and `style` are merged with existing `class` and `style` attribute of the first element of your component.
+By default `class` and `style` are merged with existing `class` and `style` attribute.
 All others attributes are override by default.
-Only attribute not defined as `props` will be processed.
+Only attribute not defined as `props` will be used.

 As already seen in basic example: